afedynitch/x4i3_tools/README.md

     python setup_exfor_db.py --help

 to get an idea of the purpose.
-A typical use case is the conversion of an EXFOR master zip-file into the tables and index files required to run `x4i3` through
+A typical use case is the conversion of an EXFOR master zip-file (named like X4-XXXX...) into the tables and index files required to run `x4i3` through

     python setup_exfor_db.py --X4-master <name_of_the_zipped_EXFOR_master>

+or, if the zip file is called EXFOR-20XX-XX-XX.zip, then a different option is required:

+    python setup_exfor_db.py --exfor-master <name_of_the_zipped_EXFOR_master>

 It will create a directory named after the EXFOR master file, the sqlite tables and several pickled files.
 The content of this directory is distributed as tar.gz with `x4i3`.
 The latest update makes this process fast if you have multiple threads.
 By default 75% of threads are used or provided via `-ncpu` argument.

+The `x4i3` package looks for its default database first.
+If you want to use a different location, such as that of the the newly imported master file, you can set the environment variable `X43I_DATAPATH` to the newly processed database, e.g. `x4i3_EXFOR-20XX-XX-XX`.
+The `x4i3` package will then use this database instead of the default one.
+In this way one can also maintain different versions of the database.

 ## Documentation